Last Updated on February 17, 2025 by Melanie Haynes

 Puppies and kittens spend a lot of time sleeping.
 This is because they are growing fast and spending time exploring.
 All that activity makes them really tired!
 Puppies and kittens will need 18 to 20 hours of sleep a day.
 They will take many naps, but hopefully, they can get on a set routine with the rest of the house to sleep at night.

-A Pet’s Sleep Cycle is Short
+A Dog’s or Cat’s Sleep Cycle is Short

 Too Much or Too Little Sleep?